CVE-2026-6874: Reliance on Reverse DNS Resolution in ericc-ch copilot-api

 Description

-CVE-2026-6874 is a medium severity vulnerability in ericc-ch copilot-api versions up to 0.
+CVE-2026-6874 is a medium severity vulnerability in the ericc-ch copilot-api up to version 0.
 7. 0.
-It involves reliance on reverse DNS resolution triggered by manipulation of the Host argument in the /token endpoint's Header Handler component.
+It involves reliance on reverse DNS resolution triggered by manipulation of the Host argument in the /token endpoint of the Header Handler component.
 The vulnerability can be exploited remotely and has been publicly disclosed.
-The vendor has not responded or provided a patch or mitigation guidance.
-No known exploits are reported in the wild at this time.
+The vendor has not responded to the disclosure, and no official patch or remediation guidance is currently available.

 AI-Powered Analysis